 The Dartmouth Jewish Sound Archive offers thousands of fully searchable tracks of Jewish music and humor, including cantorial, Yiddish, Ladino, Israeli and Hasidic performances and radio broadcasts.
 Hebrew College's extensive LP collection has also been digitized and included in the Archive.
 (QuickTime music player must be installed)

-- Off-campus access is available: To access the Dartmouth Jewish Sound Archive from off-campus, go to the archive website and click on the link on the middle left: Register.
-State your Hebrew College affiliation in the registration box.
+- Off-campus access is available: To access the Dartmouth Jewish Sound Archive from off-campus, go to the archive website and register on the top right of the page.

 The Directory of Open Access Journals includes many full-text, quality-controlled scholarly journals.
 There are more than 600 journals included in the directory which cover the areas of religion, philosophy, social sciences, gender studies, education, anthropology and more.